 As a business grows and matures, it will need more cash to finance its growth.
 Planning and budgeting for these financial needs are crucial.
 Deciding whether to fund expansion internally or borrow from outside lenders is a decision made by financial managers.

 Financial management is finding the proper source of funds at the lowest cost.
-Controlling the company’s cost of capital and not letting the balance sheet become too highly leveraged with debt with an adverse effect of its credit rating.
+Controlling the company’s cost of capital and not letting the balance sheet become too highly leveraged with debt with an adverse effect on its credit rating.

 Financial Management in Normal Operations